ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ---

+## 1.7 The Speech and the Record — A Necessary Caveat

+The 2005 Dusidalai address cited in Section 1 is included in this analysis as a historical reference point, not as moral authority.
+Bhumibol’s articulated openness to criticism in that speech coexisted with a sustained pattern of royal endorsement for extraconstitutional power transitions — including the 1957 Sarit coup, the 1976 Thanin appointment following the Thammasat massacre, the 1991 Suchinda coup, and (per academic consensus including Handley’s *The King Never Smiles*, Marshall’s *A Kingdom in Crisis*, Ferrara, and the 2008–2010 US diplomatic cables released via Wikileaks) the 2006 coup against Thaksin Shinawatra.

+Comparative scholarship on Thailand’s *"network monarchy"* (McCargo 2005; Ferrara; Handley; Haberkorn) treats the monarchy as inseparable from the institutional architecture that protects it, not as a counterweight to it.
+The widespread "good king versus bad institutions" framing is systematically critiqued in this literature as a discursive mechanism that obscures the actual lines of institutional continuity.

+The juxtaposition of the 2005 speech with the 2024–2026 consolidation phase in this chapter therefore operates as **documentary contrast** — the official rhetorical archive against the operational institutional pattern — rather than as evidence that the consolidation phase represents a betrayal of an earlier royal stance.
+The architecture analysed below is the architecture that the same monarchical period sustained throughout, including during the speech itself: at the moment the 2005 address was delivered, dozens of individuals were already serving Section 112 sentences whose release the speech did not produce.

+This caveat is necessary because without it the chapter risks reproducing the very legitimation framework that the consolidation phase relies on: the idea that the contemporary architecture is a deviation from rather than a continuation of the monarchy’s institutional posture.
+The analysis that follows treats the architecture as continuous.

+---

 ## 2. THE 2024 CONSTITUTIONAL COURT RULING: SECTION 112 AS A PROTECTED DOMAIN

 On 31 January 2024, the Constitutional Court ruled that the Move Forward Party’s campaign to amend Section 112 constituted an attempt to overthrow the constitutional monarchy.